letsencrypt/cp-cps/CPS.md

 * Baseline Requirements
   * A document published by the CAB Forum which outlines minimum requirements for publicly trusted Certificate Authorities.
 * CAB Forum
-  * Certificate Authority / Browser Forum, a group a CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (<https://cabforum.org/>)
+  * Certificate Authority / Browser Forum, a group of CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (<https://cabforum.org/>)
 * Certificate Repository
   * A repository of information about ISRG certificates.
 It is located at: <https://letsencrypt.org/certificates/>
 * Policy and Legal Repository